-How to File for the Streamlined Filing Procedures
+How to File for the Streamlined Foreign Offshore Procedures

 The Streamlined Filing Procedures were originally created in 2012 to help US taxpayers get caught up on delinquent US expat taxes.
 Unfortunately, there were a handful of restrictions that excluded many expats from eligibility.
 In a surprise move in 2014, the IRS lifted those restrictions, allowing more individuals whose filings were non-willful, to take advantage of the program.
 Here’s specifically what changed: